 After successfully logging into a node, you are automatically logged into all currently active managed nodes in the cluster.
+You can manage multiple clusters from the Web Administration Interface.
+If an entity fails to connect with the server, an error will be displayed.
 Notice the Clusters view in the left-hand pane and the child entities displayed in the right-hand pane, as shown below:

 Description of top-level managed entities in the Web Administration Clusters View: